ChurchCRM/CRM/docs/user-guide/Reports and Queries.md

 ##What is a Free-Text Query?

 A Free-Text Query allows you to run any query on the database.
-Since ChurchInfo is based on mySQL, anyone who has knowledge of this program can run free-text queries.
+Since ChurchCRM is based on mySQL, anyone who has knowledge of this program can run free-text queries.

 ##What is a Cart-Enabled Query?